mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ## Using the `figure` shortcode

 This image is served using a shortcode.
 It produces a figure with an image, and a figcaption that supports Markdown.
-The image width can also be set to `half` or `third`.
+The image width can also be set to `half` or `third`, or just leave it blank for full width.
 Clicking the image displays it in a lightbox.

 Here is the code: